• About Me

 Specials

 While there were only four formal series of Black Adder, there were several specials produced over time.
 Some during the series, and some after.
-I’ll cover them as well, but I wanted to list them in order of chronological appearance.
+I’ll cover them as well, but I wanted to list them in order of original broadcast.

-• Pilot Episode (32 minutes) – This was the first thing filmed for Series I – in 1982.
+• The Black Adder (Pilot episode, 32 minutes) – This was the first thing filmed for Series I – in 1982.
 It was never broadcast on television until 15 Jun 2023, during a larger special about said pilot.
 The main differences are that Baldrick is not played by Tony Robinson (but instead Philip Fox).
 The King is not Brian Blessed, it’s John Savident.
 Also, Blackadder is more like the version in Series II and onwards, not the version we got in Series I. Plot wise it was similar to the Series I episode “Born to be King“.

 • Blackadder: The Cavalier Years (15 minutes) – This aired as part of the first Comic Relief Red Nose Day on 5 Feb 1988.
 It’s a short 15 min segment produced after the third series had been made, but set in-between the second and third (during the English Civil War in 1648).
 It has Blackadder, Baldrick, & King Charles (Stephen Fry).
 It is mentioned that Blackadder is the last remaining descendant of the original Black Adders (which would be Series I & II at this point).

 • Blackadder: Back & Forth (35 minutes) – This was the big Black Adder reunion, made 10 years after the end of the series.
 It was made in 1999, set on 31 Dec 1999.
 It was originally shown in the Millennium Dome, then later on BBC1 in 2002.
-Its plot is based around the totally ludicrous premise that Baldrick has invented a working time machine, and they use it to visit various places in history, causing problems.
+Its plot is based around the totally ludicrous premise that Baldrick has constructed a working time machine that they then use to visit various places in history, causing problems.

 • The Big Night In (5 mins) – This was pretty much just Stephen Fry as Melchet talking via a video call with the real life Prince William, where they talk about raising children.
-It is also said that Melchet and Blackadder (who is isolating with him) are descendants of their First World War counterparts, a connection to Series IV
+It was produced as a part of a larger Children in Need / Comic Relief special during covid-19 in 2020.
+That’s likely why Fry is the only Black Adder character to appear and it’s all via Zoom call.

-• Red Nose Day 2023 (5 mins).
+• Baldrick’s Bedtime Story (6 mins).
 This is a loose connection, but the most recent usage of any of the Black Adder characters.
 It has Tony Robinson as Baldrick reading a children bedtime story – as only Baldrick could.
 There’s no mention (or appearances) of any other character or actor from Black Adder in this.
+It was part of Red Nose Day 2023.

 There were also a couple of live stage performances between 1998 and 2012, but I’m not going to cover those. (mostly because I’ve never seen them and the connection is tenuous at best).
 You can read a little about them on the Wikipedia page for Black Adder here.

 There’s been much speculation over the decades of there being a fifth series of Black Adder.
-One of the better settings I saw was in the 1950’s with Blackadder as a rock and roll promoter.
-I thought we were going to get a new series a few times over the years, but nothing has ever cropped up again, despite all the primary cast still being alive in 2025.
+One of the better settings I saw was in the 1950’s with Blackadder as a rock and roll promoter – this one I’ve even seen mentioned by Rowan a few times over the years (or so my memory says).
+I thought we were going to get a new series a few times over the decades, but nothing has ever cropped up since.
+That’s despite all the primary cast still being alive in 2025.

 As much as I’d love to see these guys again – it might be fun to do a “we’re all old variant”, this is probably it, and to be honest, it’s a good run, perhaps we don’t really need any more.